-A broken tooth root canal is a dental treatment aimed at saving a tooth with significant damage that extends into the root.
+A broken tooth root canal is a treatment used to save a tooth that has been damaged deep into the root.

 1. Initial Consultation: Your First Step to Recovery

-Your initial consultation is a key step where the dentist evaluates the broken tooth and its surrounding tissues.
+Your initial consultation is a key step where the dentist carefully checks a cracked or broken tooth and the tissues around it.

-X-rays are usually taken to assess the extent of the damage, allowing the dentist to see how deep the fracture reaches and if there is an infection.
+X-rays are usually taken to see inside the tooth and determine how far the fracture has reached and if there is any infection.

 2. Recognizing the Symptoms That May Require a Root Canal